 Physical examination.
 The doctor will examine the skin and eyes to see if they are yellow, which is a sign of jaundice.
-Jaundice can be from a tumor in the head of the pancreas blocking the normal flow of bile (a substance produced in the liver) into the small intestine.
+Jaundice can be from a tumor in the head of the pancreas blocking the normal flow of a substance called bile that is produced in the liver.
 However, many patients with pancreatic cancer do not have jaundice when the cancer is diagnosed.
 The doctor will also feel the abdomen for changes caused by the cancer, although the pancreas itself, located in the back of the upper abdomen, can rarely be felt.
 An abnormal buildup of fluid in the abdomen, called ascites, may be another sign of cancer.

 Imaging tests help doctors find out where the cancer is located and whether it has spread from the pancreas to other parts of the body.
 Pancreatic cancer often does not develop as a single large tumor, which means it can sometimes be difficult to see on imaging tests.
 However, newer computed tomography scanners (see below) produce better, clearer images that can be easier to interpret.
 A radiologist is a doctor who specializes in interpreting imaging tests.

 Computed tomography (CT or CAT) scan.
-A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
+A CT scan creates a multi-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
 A CT scan can also be used to measure the tumor’s size.
-A contrast medium (a special dye) is usually injected into a patient’s vein or given orally (by mouth) to provide better detail.
-Many cancer centers use a special type of CT scan called a pancreatic protocol CT scan.
-This scan focuses specifically on the pancreas at different times after the intravenous (IV) injection of contrast medium to find out exactly where the tumor is in relation to nearby organs and vessels and help decide if the tumor could be removed with surgery.
+Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
+This dye can be injected into a patient’s vein or given as a pill to swallow.
+Many cancer centers use a special CT scan method called a pancreatic protocol CT scan.
+This method focuses specifically on taking images of the pancreas at specific times after the intravenous (IV) injection of contrast medium to find out exactly where the tumor is in relation to nearby organs and vessels.
+The results of this test can help decide if the tumor could be removed with surgery.